web3coach/sententia/README.md

 I want to have a system for making important life decisions.
 Preferably, a statistically measurable one.

 The idea was born while drinking my favorite rum (Diplomatico).

-Built in 24h and documented in a Twitter thread: <add url>

 Follow me on Twitter: https://twitter.com/Web3Coach